jpagolia/resources/batch.md

 # How to run a batch python script

-First, write your python script in jupyter notebook and save it as a .ipynb file.
+1) First, write your python script in jupyter notebook and save it as a .ipynb file.
-Then, do this to convert it to a .py script:\
+2) Then, do this to convert it to a .py script:\
 `module load jupyter`\
 `jupyter nbconvert --to python my_notebook.ipynb`

-Next, create a .sh file for SLURM, which is job manager.
+3) Next, create a .sh file for SLURM, which is the job manager that SCG users to prioritize and run submitted batch jobs.
 The .sh file should be saved with the .sh file extension.
-If you are using your virtual environment, it should look like this.
-You may have to cut and paste into notebook or type out yourself to get in the correct format.
+If you are using a virtual environment, it should look like this.
+You may have to cut and paste into Notepad or type it out yourself to get it in the correct format.
+This .sh file is telling SLURM to run the following commands in an sh shell (or a bash shell).
 ```
 #!/bin/sh
 #SBATCH --job-name=name